"Na u teach am": Reaction as Portable claims Young Duu chases women

 PAY ATTENTION: Click “See First” under the “Following” tab to see Legit.ng News on your Facebook News Feed!

-Controversial singer Habeeb Okikiola, better known as Portable, has replied Young Duu, his former record label signee, over claims that he was beaten and maltreated.
+Controversial singer Habeeb Okikiola, better known as Portable, has replied Yung Duu, his former record label signee, over claims that he was beaten and maltreated.

 Recall that legit. ng reported that Young Duu called out Portable for allegedly sending people to beat him up and abuse him.

-In a video by Portable, he alleged that Young Duu was not a sincere artiste.
+In a video by Portable, he alleged Yung Duu was not a sincere artiste.
 When the record label owner is busy hustling, the young singer would chase after anything in skirt and patronise substances.

 Portable claims he used to give Young Duu money